 What are corticosteroids, and how do they work?

-Corticosteroids are a type of steroid medication that is used to treat a variety of conditions, including eczema, allergies, and inflammatory skin conditions.
+Corticosteroids are a type of steroid medication.
+They are used to treat a variety of conditions, including eczema, allergies, and inflammatory skin conditions.
 They work by reducing the activity of the immune system, which often plays a critical role in these ailments.

 When the immune system detects a potential threat, it releases a number of chemicals to fight off the intruder.
 This process often results in inflammation, which is the body's natural response to injury or infection.
 However, in some cases, the immune system can overreact and begin attacking healthy tissue.
 This can lead to chronic inflammation, which can be very painful and debilitating.

-By reducing the activity of the immune system, corticosteroids can help reduce inflammation and provide relief from symptoms; most notably itch.
+By reducing the activity of the immune system, corticosteroids can help reduce inflammation and itch.

 Are these topical steroids different from the steroids we hear about in sports scandals?

-Anabolic steroids are controversial because they can provide unfair advantages to athletes; as well as cause serious side effects.
+Anabolic steroids are controversial because they can provide unfair advantages to athletes.
+They can also cause serious side effects.
 Some of the potential side effects of anabolic steroids include: